murikistudio/simple-gui-transitions/README.md

 The singleton `GuiTransitions` allows to trigger the transitions globally and swap GUI layouts.

 ### Signals
+#### show_started
+Emitted when a layout is about to be shown.

 #### show_completed
-The signal `show_completed` is emited after a layout has been shown.
+Emitted after a layout has been shown.

+#### hide_started
+Emited when a layout is about to be hidden.

 #### hide_completed
+Emitted after a layout has been hidden.

+#### transition_started
+Emmited when a layout is about to be shown or hidden.

+#### transition_completed
-The signal `hide_completed` is emited after a layout has been hidden.
+Emited after a layout has been shown or hidden.

 ### Public Methods
 **Note**: Optional arguments in the methods below are suffixed with `?` (e.g. `function?`).